P170-Rp/P170-Rp/README.md

 # 💫 About Me:
-I'm currently pursuing a Diploma in Information Technology<br>in second year, 4th semester. <br>I know about C, C++, Java, HTML, CSS, and JavaScript<br>
+I'm currently pursuing a Diploma in Information Technology,in second year, 4th semester. <br>I know about C, C++, Java, HTML, CSS, and JavaScript<br>

 ## 🌐 Socials: